Sparkling Wine Explained (From Dry to Sweet)

 - Dry, Lean & Zesty

 - Light, Dry, Fruity & Floral

 Dry, Lean & Zesty

 Dry and zesty wines are made with non-aromatic grapes like Chardonnay and Pinot Noir.
 They also typically come from the coolest climate wine regions.
-To be dry, they have the least amount of sweetness added during dosage and are typically labeled as Brut (see all sparkling wine sweetness levels).
-Here are some wines that fall into this category:

-- Most NV (‘non-vintage’) Champagne
+- Most NV (non-vintage) Champagne

 - Most Cava

 - Most Brut and Extra Brut level sparkling wine